arguelle/arguelle.github.io/index.md

 #### [ROS](https://www.ros.org)
 Robot Operating System is an open-source project with many useful tools that can be implemented into autonomous vehicles.
+#### Simulate
+Using Gazebo, you can fly a drone in a virtual environment.

 ### Contact
 Martin Arguelles-Perez arguelle@unlv.nevada.edu\